Prerequisite Setup

 }

-$v->extend('chs', [Rules::class, 'chs'], ':attribute must only contain Chinese characters');
+$v->extend('chs', [Rules::class, 'chs'], 'The value of :attribute may contain only Chinese characters');

 Note